 - It attracts objects made of Nickel, Cobalt and Iron.

-- Like poles of two magnets repel each other and opposite poles attracts each other.
+- Like poles of two magnets repel each other and opposite poles attract each other.

 6. Where are poles of a bar magnet located?